 Yes, even if you believe you have only sustained minor injuries, you should seek a medical evaluation as soon as possible following a train accident.
 Many serious injuries and even life-threatening injuries may go undetected for days or weeks after an accident.

 Injuries that do not immediately exhibit symptoms may require diagnosis by a medical professional.
-Ultimately, the quicker your injuries are diagnosed the sooner you can begin receiving treatment.
+Ultimately, the quicker your injuries are diagnosed, the sooner you can begin receiving treatment.
 Should you decide to pursue legal action, documentation of your medical expenses is necessary for determining the value of your claim.

 Seeking an evaluation by a medical professional in the best way to demonstrate the extent and severity of your injuries.

-Accident victims should consult with an experienced attorney as soon as they are able.
+Accident victims should consult an experienced attorney as soon as they are able.
 Even if you are uncertain whether you will file a claim, an attorney can help you understand and weigh your options.

 Additionally, as train accident lawsuits can require an extensive investigation, scheduling an initial consultation right away provides more time for an attorney to develop a legal strategy and begin strengthening your claim.